brijamfitz/constructor-word-guess/README.md

 * Run `npm install` to install dependencies

-* In terminal - runn command `node index.js` to play!
+* In terminal - run command `node index.js` to play!

 The theme is baseball teams.